 - Initial Value/Expression

-- Use this text field to enter the initial value (if the initialization method is Constant).
+- Use this text field to enter the initial value (if the initialization method is Constant) or the expression to evaluate the initial value (if the method is one of the compute methods).

 - Current Value